 Think about that decision.
 Think hard.

 Below is a video done by the Australian city of Victoria’s Transport Accident Commission (TAC).
 It is a montage of 20 years of public service announcements and advertisements they’ve done in an effort to raise awareness and reduce incidents of drunk and inattentive driving.
 In my humble opinion, we need things like this splayed all over U.S. television and other venues to get people to think about what they do behind the wheel of a car.
-Drinking, texting, just not paying attention when you’re piloting a couple of thousand pounds of metal down the road makes no sense.
+Drinking, texting, just not paying attention when you’re piloting a couple of thousand pounds of metal down the road makes no sense and are the common causes of rear-end collisions.

 Watch this video.
 Share it.
 Make your teenage drivers watch it.
 And then think about it when you get behind the wheel after you’ve been drinking.